Favourited 175 times

-Five years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
+A few years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
 When we bought the deserted house, it was completely overgrown and needed a total renovation.
 Now we have completed the majority of repair works and are turning our attention to preparing our lands, which is currently 2 acres divided over 3 nearby fields and our garden.
-One of the fields is already planted with different herbs (lavender, chamomile, Californian poppy and many others), while we prepare the other plots to make it plant ready, and we installed a herb drying shed so we can start producing herbal products.
+One of the fields is already planted with different herbs (lavender, chamomile, Californian poppy and many others), while we prepare the other plots to make it plant ready, and we also installed an herb drying shed so we can start producing herbal products.

 We care about environmental and social justice and try to implement a more sustainable life-style, although we strive to move away from dogma and towards a better understanding of life in al its diversity and complexity.
-While we have our hands pretty full with work in and around the house, in our free time we like to explore the lesser known parts of Bulgaria and the surrounding countries.
+While we have our hands pretty full with work in and around the house and lands, in our free time we like to explore the lesser-known parts of Bulgaria and the surrounding countries.

 Our farm ‘in progress’ is situated at the edge of the village and surrounded by hills and mountains.
 We are still at the start; don't expect big fields of herbs just yet.
-We are the last village for 40 km (in one direction), so there is plenty of free space to dwell around and you are encouraged to explore the beautiful area.
+We are the last village for 40 km (in one direction), so there is plenty of free space for hikes and just to clear your mind.